tulane-cmps6610-fall-2025/problem-set-01-arturoAltamirano/answers.md

   - 3b O(n)

-  - 3d O(log n) for both work and span.
+  - 3d O(log n) ** 2 for both work and span.
 As you need to recur at most as much as the size of your input.

-  - 3e
+  - 3e O(log n) for both work and span (??)